Customer support +49 (40) 59380 500

 Subnetting example

-In the above example, the network address or net address would be 192.168.12.0 and the broadcast address 192.168.12.255.
-The broadcast address is used to send data packets to all active hosts at the same time, e.g. so-called "Hello packets" that a host sends when it is activated.
-Every client contained in the network (every terminal, every router and every switch) receives the request or must send a response.
+In the example above, the network address or network address would be 192.168.12.0 and the broadcast address 192.168.12.255.
+Data packets are sent to all active hosts simultaneously via the broadcast address, e.g. so-called "Hello packets", which a host sends when it is activated.
+Every client in the network (every end device, every router and every switch) receives the request or must provide a response.
 The first free host address in the example would therefore be 192.168.12.1 and the last possible host address would be 192.168.12.254.

 Conclusion

-ScaleUp is a business hosting company with 20 years of hosting experience.
-We operate state-of-the-art colocation and server housing space as well as cloud infrastructures based on OpenSource technologies (OpenStack, Kubernetes) at a total of 6 data center locations in Hamburg, Berlin and Düsseldorf.
-We are glad to be at your disposal for Queries available.
+ScaleUp is a business hosting company with over 27 years of hosting experience.
+We operate state-of-the-art colocation and server housing spaces as well as cloud infrastructures certified according to the IaaS-SCS standard based on open source technologies (OpenStack, Kubernetes) at several data center locations in Hamburg, Berlin, Nuremberg and Düsseldorf.
+We are happy to assist you available for queries.

 Stay In Contact